shotstack/oas-api-definition/README.md

 npm run start
 ```

-Note: The first time you start the server the docs will revert to default styling.
-Run `npm run docs` command again to apply Shotstack styling.

 Deploy docs using:

 ```
 npm run deploy:docs
 ```

-Note: this deploys to Shotstack's S3 docs bucket, if you wish to host your own documentation, modify the script within the `package.json` file.
+Note: this deploys to Shotstack's S3 docs bucket, if you wish to host your own documentation, modify the script within
+the `package.json` file.

 ## Generating SDK's